The Defence of Duress

 The onus of proof

-The accused bears an evidentiary onus (call evidence that raises the defence).
-Once the accused discharges the evidentiary onus, the prosecution must prove that the accused acted voluntarily and in order to do so must eliminate any reasonable possibility that he acted under duress.
+An accused who wishes to rely on the defence of duress bears an evidentiary onus.
+This means they must call evidence that raises the defence.
+Once the defence has been raised, the prosecution must prove that the accused acted voluntarily and in order to do so must eliminate any reasonable possibility that he acted under duress.

 When can the defence of duress not be argued?